besthl/MapReduce/README.md

 *Answer*:
 To grep anything we want by command, first, I imported a package called” re” in mapping.py to match the pattern we want to search for.
 Then I still used the for-loop to split the words and count it.
 After that, I used an if statement “if re.match(pattern, word)” to print out anything that matches with the pattern we made by argument.

-Command 1--all the words that have "oo" :
+Command 2-- all the words that start in "k" but end in "e" :
 ```
 sudo docker run \
   -v $(pwd):/usr/local/hadoop/py \
   -it sequenceiq/hadoop-docker:2.7.1 \
-  /usr/local/hadoop/py/py_runner2.sh grep2 ^f.o
+  /usr/local/hadoop/py/py_runner2.sh grep2 ^k|e$
 ```